usama-nadeem-turing/MBPP/README.md

-  --model-name TEXT   Name of the model to use [default: Qwen/Qwen2.5-1.5B-Instruct] --temperature FLOAT Sampling temperature [default: 0.2] --max-tokens INT    Maximum tokens to generate [default: 512] --help              Show this message and exit
+  --model-name TEXT   Name of the model to use [default: Qwen/Qwen2.5-1.5B-Instruct] --temperature FLOAT Sampling temperature [default: 0.2] --max-tokens INT    Maximum tokens to generate [default: 512] --debug             Enable debug logging to see dataset structure --help              Show this message and exit
 ```